Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Introduction

 \section{Introduction}

 A fundamental challenge in robotics is developing methods for efficient, generalizable skill acquisition.
-An autonomous robot is expected to adapt to variations in its environment as well as changes in task or skill specifications.
-This requires skill policies that can generalize beyond the specific conditions seen during training, a capability that still remains a significant obstacle for many current learning paradigms.
+An autonomous robot is expected to adapt to variations in its environment and changes in task or skill specifications.
+This requires skill policies that can generalize beyond training conditions, which remains a significant obstacle for current learning paradigms.

-Data-driven approaches in robotics have demonstrated impressive generalization capabilities, but often at the cost of extensive data collection and interaction with the environment~\cite{Tobin2017, Muratore2022, Jang2022}.
+Data-driven approaches in robotics have demonstrated impressive generalization capabilities, but often at the cost of extensive data collection and interaction with the environment~\cite{Jang2022}.
 Transfer learning frameworks aim to mitigate this by leveraging knowledge across tasks.
-A common technique, domain randomization, focuses on creating policies that are robust to variations in the environment, such as changes in lighting, friction, or object textures~\cite{Tobin2017, Peng2018, OpenAI2020}.
+A common technique, domain randomization, focuses on creating policies that are robust to variations in the environment, such as changes in lighting, friction, or object textures~\cite{OpenAI2020}.
 However, these approaches are mostly designed to handle environmental changes within a single task definition.
-While other methods, such as cross-domain transfer, exist, they often require additional training in the target domain and struggle with data efficiency and robust zero-shot performance~\cite{Pertsch2022, Niu2024}.
+While other methods, such as cross-domain transfer, exist, they often require additional training in the target domain and struggle with data efficiency and robust zero-shot performance~\cite{Niu2024}.